GuyPozner/IntelliProject/Logs/2016-04-03 17.16.27/DelayCueAdaptLog20160403.md

 This is a log for the first training session with wild types, no injections, the door can be opened when nosepoked in the time window of 19:00-23:59, but only after a light cue appears(for 2s) 0.5s after a visit occours.

-This script attaches the sessions from the 03/04 and 04/04 because they have almost been the same, except that on the 3rd the door didn't close automatically after 3s, only when the visit ended.
+This script attaches the sessions from the 03/04 to 05/04 because they have almost been the same, except that on the 3rd the door didn't close automatically after 3s, only when the visit ended.

 This R markdown requires ggplot2 package and will install it if it doesn't exist.